mar258/6.5830_proj/README.md

 ## MBTA Dataset Setup

-Place the MBTA catalog and cleaned CSV files inside an `mbta/` directory:
+Cleaned MBTA CSV files can be found in the drive.
+Place the cleaned CSV files along with the MBTA catalog inside an `mbta/` directory:

 ```text
 mbta/